-The control, name tells us, it deals with the images.
-So, it provides required properties to load the images to the control.
+The control, the name tells us, deals with the images.
+So, it provides the required properties to load the images to the control.
 Few of the frequently used properties, we will discuss here.

 picBox.Image = Image.FromFile(@"c:\sample.png");

 It is simple right?
 But, if you want the image to be part of the Project; you can import the image into the project, and then assign it to the control in design mode.

 ImageLocation is another property, which we can use to give the path of the image (or URL of the image); then, the control loads it & display the image.
 Below is an example;